maguialiaga/maguialiaga/README.md

 - 🔭 I’m working remotely from Cordoba, Argentina.
 Currently i find myself working on getting more experience in the IT world and gathering the best tools to my stack

-- 🌱- **Some of my goals this year are:**
+ ✨**Some of my goals this year are:**✨

-✨Continue learning and training my frontend dev skills
+- Continue learning and training my frontend dev skills

-✨Work on my portfolio
+- Work on my portfolio

-✨Meet new people with whom
+- Meet new people with whom
 I can learn and share all experiences and skills

-✨Create new apps
+- Create new apps

-✨Get a job that relates to me and my design aspirations
+- Get a job that relates to me and my design aspirations

-✨Get a job that is challenging
+- Get a job that is challenging